E-Verify Quick Reference Guide for Employers

 A case receives a Final Nonconfirmation case result when E-Verify cannot confirm an employee’s employment eligibility after:

-- The employee has visited a SSA field office and/or contacted DHS during the mismatch referral process, OR
+- The employee has contacted DHS and/or visited a SSA field office during the mismatch referral process, OR

-- The employee failed to visit SSA and/or call DHS within 8 federal government working days.
+- The employee failed to call DHS and/or visit SSA within 8 federal government working days.